Alvis1337/Watashiwomite/README.md

 ```
 Open your browser to https://localhost:3000

+## API Docuentation
+- **Swagger Documentation**: The project includes Swagger for API documentation.
+You can access it at https://localhost:3000/api-doc.
+This provides interactive documentation of the API endpoints and their usage.

 ## App instructions
 1. Enter username into textbox and click the two buttons
-2. Wait for the sync to complete and check results
+2. Wait for the synchronization to complete and check the results.

 TODO:
 - cleanup routing
 - Convert `utils.js` to TypeScript
-- Write comprehensive instructions
+- ~~Write comprehensive instructions~~
-- Beautify the README
+- ~~Beautify the README~~
 - Clean up AuthContext
-- Implement Swagger documentation
+- ~~Implement Swagger documentation~~
 - Containerize the application
 - Create an initialization page to input and store variables in the database
 - Load variables from the database